joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/04/23/world/europe/italy-abortion-law-meloni.html

 **Justice Dept. Reaches $138.7 Million Settlement Over F.B.I.’s Failures in Nassar Case**\
-`The settlement likely marks the end of a yearslong effort by U.S. Olympic gymnasts to seek justice for early failures by the F.B.I. to investigate Lawrence G. Nassar, the team’s doctor.`\
+`The settlement likely signifies the end of a yearslong effort by U.S. Olympic gymnasts to seek justice for early failures by the F.B.I. to investigate Lawrence G. Nassar, the team’s doctor.`\
 https://nytimes.com/2024/04/23/us/politics/us-doj-larry-nassar-fbi-settlement.html

 **Terry Carter, Barrier-Breaking Actor and Documentarian, Dies at 95**\